harishankarp95/WebApplications/README.md

-# WebApplications Using Spring and other technologies
+# Web Applications Using Spring,Boot and other technologies.